Agramm18/Patient_Management_System_v.05/README.md

 ## Known Current Notes

 - The application is currently console-based.
 - `LoginInputCollector.enterPWSD()` only handles password input when `System.console()` is available.
-IDE run configurations without a real console can hang at login.
+IDE run configurations without a real console can block the login flow.
-- `PasswordService.RetypePWSD()` expects `System.console()` and can fail in environments without a real console.
+- `PasswordService.retypePWSD()` expects `System.console()` and can fail in environments without a real console.
 - `SQLValidationService.DBConnection()` logs failed DB connections but does not immediately hard-stop the boot process itself.
-- `EnvValidationService.CheckFileStatus()` reports a missing `.env` but does not immediately hard-stop the boot process itself.
+- `EnvValidationService.checkFileStatus()` reports a missing `.env` but does not immediately hard-stop the boot process itself.
-- The runtime welcome message in `Main` still prints `Version 5.0`, while the project is documented as `V5.01`.
 - Some class and method names still contain typos or inconsistent naming and should be cleaned up later.
 - The Mermaid and Draw.io documentation under `docs/` may need another pass after the latest class and database changes.